actionml/universal-recommender/README.md

 	    },{
 	      “name”: “genre”,
 	      “values”: [“sci-fi”, “detective”]
-	      “bias”: 1.2 // boost/favor recs with the `genre’ = `sci-fi` or ‘detective’
+	      “bias”: 0.2 // boost/favor recommendations with the `genre’ = `sci-fi` or ‘detective’
 	    }
 	  ]
 	}

-This returns items based on user xyz history or similar to item 53454543513 but favoring user history recs.
+This returns items based on user xyz history or similar to item 53454543513 but favoring user history recommendations.
 These are filtered by categories and boosted to favor more genre specific items.

 **Note**:This query should be considered **experimental**. mixing user history with item similarity is possible but may have unexpected results.